 You will therefore have to take care that he does not tire too quickly.
 Multiply the breaks and make sure that he drinks regularly.
 In the evening, brush it, and check that it has no ticks or that its tongue does not swell due to bites from processionary caterpillars.
 Give him food and make him a cozy place where he can regain his strength by your side.

-Hiking with your dog in complete safety is therefore possible when you base the route and the pace on your own abilities and not on yours.
-If you respect this basic principle, no long trail will resist you!
+Hiking with your dog in complete safety is indeed possible when you adjust the route and pace to your abilities, not just yours alone.
+By adhering to this fundamental principle, no long trail will be too challenging for you and your canine companion to conquer!